-Rebecca Vozzo is an associate athletic trainer at Virginia and works with the men’s lacrosse and oversees the intern working with the squash teams.
-Vozzo is also in charge of coordinating drug testing of all university student-athletes and coordinates Sports Medicine for UVa summer camps.
+Rebecca Vozzo is an associate athletic trainer at Virginia and works with the men’s lacrosse program.
+Vozzo is also in charge of coordinating drug testing of all university student-athletes and oversees the certified intern athletic trainers working in Sports Medicine.
 She has been at Virginia since the summer of 2009.

 Hitting the ground running at Virginia, Vozzo teamed up with Ken Clausen and the rest of the Virginia men’s lacrosse program to found “Lacrosse Mustache Madness,” a November-based initiative to create awareness for prostate cancer.
 The inaugural event raised nearly $32,000 and received much support from a nation-wide lacrosse community in 2009.
 “Lacrosse Mustache Madness” has combined to raise over one million dollars for the HEADstrong Foundation, which helps those affected by blood cancer.